What is 3D Printing?

 Stereolithography (SLA)

-When the printing process occurs with SLA machines, a laser is shined through the photopolymer which solidifies the desired shape of the 3D object.
+Stereolithography (SLA) printers use resins known as “photopolymers” as the source material for 3D printing.
+When the printing process occurs with SLA machines, a laser is directed through the photopolymer, which solidifies the desired shape of the 3D object.
 During post-processing, the laser continuously hardens individual cross-sections of the photopolymer until the entire 3D object fuses together and is fully constructed.

 Digital Light Processing (DLP)

+Digital Light Processing (DLP) 3D printers also use photopolymers as their source material.
 DLP printing differs from SLA printing in the way in which UV light interacts with the photopolymer.
 With SLA printing, the resin cures one point at a time when it comes into contact with the laser.
 Conversely, with DLP printing, an entire UV image is cast into the photopolymer, where it instantaneously solidifies into one solid 3D shape.

 Material Jetting

-MJ printers spray photopolymer droplets into specific shapes, which are then hardened into objects by way of UV light.
-While MJ 3D printing is similar to both SLA and DLP printing concerning the use of photopolymers and ultraviolet light, it differs with the use of droplets, as opposed to entire reservoirs of resin.
+With material jetting (MJ), 3D printers construct objects using photopolymer droplets.
+MJ printers spray photopolymer droplets into specific shapes, which are then hardened into objects with UV light.
+While MJ 3D printing is similar to both SLA and DLP printing concerning the use of photopolymers and ultraviolet light, it uses droplets, as opposed to entire reservoirs of resin.

 Binder Jetting

+Binder jetting is a type of powder-based 3D printing that uses glue to form 3D objects.
 Like other types of powder-based 3D printing, binder jetting uses a powder bed as the source material.
-A printer nozzle then passes over the powder bed where it sprays a binder (glue), onto the powder in extremely precise shapes.
+A printer nozzle then passes over the powder bed, where it sprays a binder (glue) onto the powder in extremely precise shapes.
 This process is repeated as more layers of powder are added on top of one another and the 3D object is finally created.

 Selective Laser Sintering (SLS)

+Selective laser sintering (SLS) is another type of powder-based 3D printing.
 With SLS methods, 3D printers use electron beams to solidify layers of powder into 3D objects.
-As seen with most other powder-based 3D printing, the raw powder material is generally made from a metal or polymer.
+As with most other powder-based 3D printing, the raw powder material is generally made from a metal or polymer.
 By exposing the powder to the laser, a shape is created, while the rest of the powder bed remains untouched.

 Direct Metal Laser Sintering (DMLS)